Devon Malcolm

-At his best, he was the unquestionably the fastest bowler in world cricket at the time and could devastate the opposition's batting, but his playing style was also notable for his perceived wayward profligacy with the ball, his powerful throwing arm but poor catching as a fielder, and his general lack of ability with the bat, with his batting and fielding being described as of "court-jester standard".
+Malcolm was one of the fastest bowlers in world cricket, with his career best performance of nine wickets for 57 runs against South Africa being one of the best innings performances in Test history.
+However, his playing style was also notable for his short-sightedness and poor catching, his powerful throwing arm, his perceived profligacy with the ball and his undoubted ineptitude with the bat, with his batting and fielding being described as of "court-jester standard".

-His under-average ability as a batsman seemed however to add to his public popularity, and he was often given a big cheer when he went out to bat, more often than not at number eleven, a position for which he was often in close competition with the equally batting-averse Phil Tufnell.
-With a fondness for mighty swings across the line of the ball, he hit some huge sixes for both England and Derbyshire, and became a particular favourite of commentator Brian Johnston.
+His under-average ability as a batsman, however, seemed to add to his popularity.
+He was often cheered when he went out to bat, more often than not at number eleven, a position for which he was often in competition with Phil Tufnell.
+He hit some huge sixes for both England and Derbyshire and was a particular favourite of commentator Brian Johnston.

-As the cricket writer, Colin Bateman, noted, "Malcolm, incredibly wholehearted as a bowler and with an easy charm, was a natural underdog with the bat and awkward in the field, and so became a national hero".
+As the cricket writer, Colin Bateman, noted, "Malcolm, incredibly wholehearted with an easy charm off the field, became a national hero."

+Malcolm appointed Officer of the Order of the British Empire (OBE) in the 2025 Birthday Honours for services to cricket and to diversity in cricket.

 Domestic career

 Malcolm was one of England's very few genuinely fast bowlers of the 1990s.
 Born in Kingston, Jamaica, he emigrated to Sheffield in 1979 and studied there at Richmond College.

 Malcolm first played with Derbyshire in 1984, and was with the county until 1997.
 Highlights of his time with Derbyshire included the county's victories in the Refuge Assurance League in 1990 and the Benson and Hedges Cup in 1993, Malcolm taking 3–23 in the semi-final of the latter against Northamptonshire.
 Malcolm remained a highly effective bowler in county cricket thereafter, and in 1998 moved to play for Northamptonshire.
 Two years later he moved again, this time to Leicestershire, for whom he played his final first-class match in 2003.
 In his final season Malcolm claimed over 60 wickets and achieved one 10-wicket haul.
-He was still one of quickest bowlers in the country towards the end of his career, winning aged 38 the challenge for bowling the fastest delivery in the 2001 C&G Trophy at a speed of 89.5 mph.
+He was still one of quickest bowlers in the country towards the end of his career, winning aged 38 the challenge for bowling the fastest delivery in the 2001 C&G Trophy at a speed of 89.5 mph (144 km/h).
 He passed 1,000 first-class wickets while with Leicestershire.